 Do you post your happenings on Instagram?
 Now you can get paid for taking pictures.

-Plus, you have the advantage to sell your photos online to any website or news service in the world.
+Plus, you have the advantage of selling your photos online to any website or news service in the world.

 Foap is one website that accepts smartphone pictures from Android and iOS devices.